Efficiently Transfer PostgreSQL Data to Parquet Files with Sling

 Can I partition the Parquet output by a date column?

 Yes.
-Use a templated object path such as file:///data/transactions/{date}/transactions.parquet and Sling substitutes the value at write time, producing a directory layout that query engines can prune on.
+Use partition runtime variables such as part_year and part_month in the object path, for example file:///data/transactions/{part_year}/{part_month}/transactions.parquet.
+Sling routes each row to the matching prefix, producing a directory layout that query engines can prune on.

 How do I export an entire PostgreSQL schema to Parquet at once?